LingyuLi-math/starter-academic/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Currently, Lingyu Li is a Postdoctoral Fellow at School of Biomedical Sciences, HKU, working with Dr. <a href="https://www.sbms.hku.hk/staff/yuanhua-huang">Yuanhua Huang</a>  on Bioinformatics.
-Before joint Huang Lab, Lingyu received her PhD from School of Control Science and Engineering, SDU, supervised by Prof. Zhi-Ping Liu.
-Lingyu also was a joint training PhD student of the Department of Mathematics, HKU, from December 2021 to March 2023, supervised by Prof. Wai-Ki Ching.
+Currently, Lingyu Li is a Postdoctoral Fellow at The University of Hong Kong, where she collaborates with <a href="https://www.sbms.hku.hk/staff/yuanhua-huang">Dr. Yuanhua Huang</a> on Bioinformatics.
+She received her Ph.D. at Shandong University, supervised by <a href="https://control.sdu.edu.cn/info/1083/2272.htm">Prof. Zhi-Ping Liu</a>.
+Furthermore, Lingyu was also a joint training Ph.D. student at The University of Hong Kong, supervised by <a href="https://hub.hku.hk/cris/rp/rp00679">Prof. Wai-Ki Ching</a>.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.